-Switch off the main switch of the switchgear cabinet and the fuses that supply the system.
+- a.
+Switch off the main switch of the switchgear cabinet and the fuses that supply the system. - b.
+Warning: Contacts can still have dangerous voltages present up to 8 min after switching off mains voltage.
+Risk of electric shock!
 Wait at least eight minutes after disconnecting the servo amplifier from the main supply power before touching potentially live sections of the equipment (e.g. contacts) or undoing any connections.
-To be sure, measure the voltage in the DC Bus link and wait until it has fallen below 40V.
+To be sure, measure the voltage in the DC Bus link and wait until it has fallen below 60V. - c.
 Remove the connectors.
 Disconnect the earth (ground) connection at last.